Hudson Pacific Properties (NYSE:HPP) Issues FY 2021 Earnings Guidance

 Hudson Pacific Properties (NYSE:HPP) updated its FY 2021 earnings guidance on Wednesday.
 The company provided EPS guidance of $1.940-$2.000 for the period.
 The company issued revenue guidance of -.Hudson Pacific Properties also updated its Q3 2021 guidance to $0.480-$0.500 EPS.

-Several equities analysts have weighed in on the company.
-Wolfe Research started coverage on Hudson Pacific Properties in a research note on Monday, June 14th.
-They set a peer perform rating and a $34.00 target price on the stock.
-Mizuho reiterated a neutral rating and issued a $29.00 price target on shares of Hudson Pacific Properties in a research report on Wednesday, July 14th.
-Zacks Investment Research raised Hudson Pacific Properties from a hold rating to a buy rating and set a $31.00 price objective on the stock in a research note on Thursday.
-Finally, Piper Sandler upgraded Hudson Pacific Properties from a neutral rating to an overweight rating and increased their price target for the stock from $30.00 to $36.00 in a report on Monday, June 14th.
-One analyst has rated the stock with a sell rating, three have issued a hold rating and four have given a buy rating to the company’s stock.
-According to data from MarketBeat, the stock currently has a consensus rating of Hold and an average price target of $29.39.
+A number of brokerages recently weighed in on HPP.
+Mizuho restated a neutral rating and set a $29.00 target price on shares of Hudson Pacific Properties in a research report on Wednesday, July 14th.
+Zacks Investment Research raised shares of Hudson Pacific Properties from a hold rating to a buy rating and set a $31.00 target price on the stock in a research note on Thursday, September 9th.
+Piper Sandler raised shares of Hudson Pacific Properties from a neutral rating to an overweight rating and increased their target price for the company from $30.00 to $36.00 in a research note on Monday, June 14th.
+Finally, Wolfe Research assumed coverage on shares of Hudson Pacific Properties in a research note on Monday, June 14th.
+They issued a peer perform rating and a $34.00 target price on the stock.
+One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and four have assigned a buy rating to the company.
+Based on data from MarketBeat.com, Hudson Pacific Properties currently has an average rating of Hold and a consensus price target of $29.39.

-The company also recently announced a quarterly dividend, which will be paid on Thursday, September 30th.
-Investors of record on Monday, September 20th will be given a dividend of $0.25 per share.
-The ex-dividend date is Friday, September 17th.
-This represents a $1.00 dividend on an annualized basis and a yield of 3.83%.
-Hudson Pacific Properties’s payout ratio is 52.36%.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, September 30th.
+Shareholders of record on Monday, September 20th will be paid a dividend of $0.25 per share.
+The ex-dividend date of this dividend is Friday, September 17th.
+This represents a $1.00 annualized dividend and a yield of 3.83%.
+Hudson Pacific Properties’s dividend payout ratio (DPR) is presently 52.36%.

-In related news, Director Richard B. Fried sold 11,000 shares of the firm’s stock in a transaction on Friday, August 27th.
+In other Hudson Pacific Properties news, Director Richard B. Fried sold 11,000 shares of Hudson Pacific Properties stock in a transaction on Friday, August 27th.
 The shares were sold at an average price of $26.39, for a total transaction of $290,290.00.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-Company insiders own 3.02% of the company’s stock.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Insiders own 3.02% of the company’s stock.

 Hudson Pacific Properties Company Profile